 Special education needs provision, is outlined by a code of practice.
-The Code of Practice, January 2015, sets out the legislation and regulations concerning children and young people with special educational needs and disabilities (SEND).

-SEND - The School's Offer (SEN Information Report 2023 - 2024)

-What is the definition of Special Educational Needs and Disability?
+The Code of Practice, written in January 2015 and updated last in September 2024, sets out the legislation and regulations concerning children and young people with special educational needs and disabilities (SEND).
+SEND - The School's Offer (SEN Information Report 2024 - 2025) What is the definition of Special Educational Needs and Disability?

 The SEND Code of Practice: 0-25 years (2015) states that a child or young person has a special educational need or disability if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.

-A child of compulsory school age/young person has a learning difficulty or disability if he or she:

-It is a significantly greater difficulty in learning than the majority of others of the same age, or

-2 Has a disability which prevents or hinders him or her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools

-What kinds of special educational needs (SEND) might the pupils at Yavneh Primary have?

-According to the Code of Practice 2015, special educational needs and provision falls under four broad areas:

-- 2 Communication and interaction

-- Cognition and learning

-- Social, emotional and mental health

-- Sensory and/or physical

-How does the school know if children/young people may need extra help?
+A child of compulsory school age/young person has a learning difficulty or disability if he or she: I Has a significantly greater difficulty in learning than the majority of others of the same age, or Has a disability which prevents or hinders him or her from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools What kinds of special educational needs (SEND) might the pupils at Yavneh Primary have?
+According to the Code of Practice 2015, special educational needs and provision falls under four broad areas: 2 Communication and interaction Cognition and learning Social, emotional and mental health Sensory and/or physical How does the school know if children/young people may need extra help?

-- Limited progress is being made according to expected progress - Referrals made to the SENDCo by school staff where there is a change in the pupil's behaviour or progress - Liaison with each pupil's Nursery or previous school setting - 2 Statutory Assessments at the end of EYFS, KS1 or KS2 - Statutory Phonics Screening at the end of Year 1 - 2 Screening assessments carried out by the SENDCo where appropriate - Information from parents regarding their child's history - Working in partnership with external agencies and outside professionals

-What should I do if I am concerned about my child or think they may have special educational needs?
+I Limited progress is being made according to expected progress 1 Referrals made to the SENDCo by school staff where there is a change in the pupil's behaviour or progress I Liaison with each pupil's Nursery or previous school setting Statutory Assessments at the end of EYFS, KS1, KS2 or Year group I Statutory Phonics Screening at the end of Year 1 Observations carried out by the SENDCo where appropriate Information from parents regarding their child's history D Working in partnership with external agencies and outside professionals What should I do if I am concerned about my child or think they may have special educational needs?
 If you have a concern about your child you should always speak to your child's class teacher in the first instance.

-If you continue to be concerned about your child and think they may have a SEND, it is important that you contact, Mrs Zinger-Gothelf, SENDCo.

-2 Some pupils with specific needs may need additional arrangements so they can take part in statutory tests.
+If you continue to be concerned about your child and think they may have a SEND, it is important that your class teacher contacts, Mrs Zinger-Gothelf, SENDCo.
+I Some pupils with specific needs may need additional arrangements so they can take part in statutory tests.
 This can be found in our SEN Policy.
 How will school staff support my child?